jamiehenzy/CTGA_UNIX_HPC/1_UNIX.md

 ## U3: The Unix tree

 Looking at directories from within a Unix terminal can often seem confusing.
 But bear in mind that these directories are exactly the same type of folders that you can see if you use Apple's graphical file-management program (known as Finder).
 A tree analogy is often used when describing computer filesystems.
 From the root level (/) there can be one or more top level directories, though most Macs will have about a dozen.
 In the example below, we show just three.
 When you log in to a computer you are working with your files in your home directory, and this will nearly always be inside a Users directory.
+Note: your home directory is NOT the top-level directory.
+The root directory is (this tree is upside-down).

 All Macs have an applications directory where all the GUI (graphical user interface) programs are kept (e.g. iTunes, Microsoft Word, Terminal).
 Another directory that will be on all Macs is the Volumes directory.
 In addition to any attached _external_ drives, the Volumes directory should also contain directories for every _internal_ hard drive (of which there should be at least one, in this case it's simply called Mac).
 It will help to think of this tree when we come to copying and moving files.
 E.g. if we had a file in the Code directory and wanted to copy it to the keith directory, we would have to go _up_ four levels to the root level, and then _down_ two levels.